Indigenous Amazonians sue retailer Casino over rainforest destruction

 Plaintiffs to the lawsuit include French and U.S. campaign groups.

-Reporting by Richard Lough and Dominique Vidalon in Paris, additional reporting by Tatiana Bautzer in Brasilia; editing by Jason Neely and Elaine Hardcastle
+Reporting by Richard Lough and Dominique Vidalon in Paris, additional reporting by Tatiana Bautzer in Brasilia and Nelson Bocanegra in Bogota; editing by Jason Neely, Elaine Hardcastle and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.